 Both the partners in a ‘friends with benefits’ relationship get all the good stuff about being in a relationship – the cuddles, wild sex, the juicy secrets – sans the boring activities that come as a package with commitment, like bearing with your girlfriend’s PMS or helping your boyfriend wash his clothes on a weekend.

+So how does a friend with benefits relationship work then?
 The arrangement of ‘friends with benefits’ works only if the ‘friend’ part stays at play.
 If you change the dynamics of it into being a real relationship, then those playful games might not seem so sexy anymore.

 How long do FWB relationship usually last?